- About Health Care Law

 - Enhancing internal appeals and external review procedures (IBC plans already comply with this provision)

 - A requirement to provide emergency services without preauthorization and to treat them as in-network benefits (IBC already complies with this provision)

 7. As an employee, how will I know if my plan is grandfathered?

 The federal government requires employers or insurers to provide notice of their decision to remain a grandfathered plan to their employees or members.
 People who buy individual insurance should ask their insurer if their plan is grandfathered.

-- Grandfathering would enable an employer to avoid the cost of adding preventive benefits to their plans, which are estimated to increase premiums by a half of a percent.
+- Avoid the cost of adding preventive benefits to their plans, which are estimated to increase premiums by a half of a percent.

-- Through grandfathering, an employer can avoid the new appeals process requirements in the reform law.
-IBC already complies with this provision for certain plans.
+- Avoid the new appeals process requirements.
+IBC plans already comply with this provision for certain plans.

-- Grandfathering also allows employers to avoid some of the new Health and Human Services Reporting requirements.
+- Avoid some of the new Health and Human Services reporting requirements.